MichaelBell/pico-stick/README.md

 ## Loading from the CPU

-The build produces a `pico-stick.h` in the `build/` directory that should be copied to `drivers/dv_display` in the [dv_stick branch](https://github.com/MichaelBell/pimoroni-pico/tree/dv_stick) of the pimoroni-pico repo.
+The build produces a `pico-stick.h` in the `build/` directory that should be copied to `drivers/dv_display` in the [picovision repo](https://github.com/pimoroni/picovision).
 This is also saved in the github action artifact.

 When the DVDisplay driver is initialized it will upload the image from `pico-stick.h` to the driver RP2040.